 - Good clearances and long balls.

-Central defenders play a crucial role in team defending, but they also begin the attack.
+Central defenders play a crucial role in team defending and begin the attack.
 They are often the last field player back, with only the goalkeeper as a safety net.
 Here are the top skills required of a center back:

 - Speed to handle opposing forwards.